Hoffman Equipment Had a Deal. Then Trump Happened.

 “One of the arguments that really drives me crazy is that the Ex-Im Bank is picking winners and losers,” Watters said.
 “Yeah, they are picking American winners over Chinese winners.”
 He pointed to one of the suppliers for the Cameroon deal, Schramm Inc., based in West Chester, Pennsylvania.
 The century-old company, which makes drilling rigs, has been running at 25 percent capacity for the last two years.
 If the Cameroon transaction came through, it would mean an order for Schramm of 10 rigs, enough to employ 24 people.

 “We’re hand to mouth,” said Craig Mayman, Schramm’s vice president of sales.
-A 10-rig order would generate $9 million, doubling the company’s current revenue.
+A 10-rig order would generate $9 million, doubling the number of rig units the company would manufacture his year.
 When I expressed surprise, he sighed.
 “Yeah,” he said, “it’s an oh-my-God number.”

 The conservative opposition to the Ex-Im Bank is based on right-wing ideology, a set of pet phrases —“corporate welfare,” “crony capitalism,” “winners and losers” — that have no connection to what is happening in the real world.
 A great deal of damage is being done in the name of this ideological purity.
 When I asked Watters what would happen to his export business if the Ex-Im Bank were to go away, he gave a pained smile.
 “We wouldn’t have an export business,” he said.
 “It would be gone.”